-MARIGOLD SEEDS OR PLANTS?
+MARIGOLD SEEDS OR PLANTS?-Shop all Marigolds

 With seeds so easy to handle, marigolds are frequently used in gardening programs for children or the elderly.
 While it is very easy, starting marigolds from seed indoors offers no real advantage because they germinate so quickly outdoors.
 Seeds sown directly into the garden about 1-inch apart sprout within days in warm weather and plants bloom in about 8 weeks.
 For best results, thin or transplant young marigolds while they are still small, spacing French and Signet types 8 to 10 inches apart.
 Larger American varieties should be at least 10 to 12 inches apart.
 Marigolds grown in containers can become a bit crowded.

 Burpee offers a nice collection of their marigolds as Sure Start Plants.
-Garden centers also
+Garden

 Plant or transplant young marigold plants outdoors after all danger of frost is past and the

 soil has warmed and dried out a bit.
 French and signet types can be planted anytime through